 Archiving in situ

 Following a change in our Turnitin licence we now have the ability to keep submitted work, marks and feedback in Turnitin live within Blackboard.
-This is a new option for 20/21 Blackboards and you may still choose to download and archive offline.
+This option has been available since 20/21 Blackboards and you may still choose to download and archive offline.
 Course teams can decide which method is preferable but must do one or the other to meet retention requirements.